ameliajimenez/sample-project/README.md

 │   .gitignore
 │   LICENSE
 │   README.md
-│   requirements.tx
+│   requirements.txt
 ```

 # To Do
 Once you start, please go through the following steps to tailor this template to your project

-## Thesis report
+## Project report
 You may decide to upload your report here directly, or to simply add a reference to where the report is hosted (e.g. Overleaf)
-- [ ] Add a reference to the thesis report
+- [ ] Add a reference to the project report

 ## Data
 To ensure reproducibility, Yu need to provide the data your project uses.